Is Everyone Really Equal?

 Özlem Sensoy and Robin DiAngelo are academic researchers and professors with deep expertise in critical multicultural and social justice education.
 They are widely recognized as subject experts who have written extensively on DEI topics, social justice education, white fragility, and anti-racism training and practice.

-In Fall 2018, the Library's Committee on Diversity, Equity & Inclusion is reading and discussing Sensoy & DiAngelo's recent book, Is Everyone Really Equal (2017), now in its 2nd edition.
+In Fall 2018, the Library's Committee on Diversity, Equity & Inclusion read and discussed Sensoy & DiAngelo's recent book, Is Everyone Really Equal (2017), now in its 2nd edition.
+The Fall 2019 DEI Committee will read / reread the book again.

 The committee group meets twice a month, and each meeting reviews and discusses selected chapters.
 The topics to be covered include: